Mexican Black Bean & Corn Soup

 Cover and let cook on low-medium heat for about 35 minutes.

 Remove from heat and add break up the jalapeño with the back of a spoon to release its juices and seeds.
 Next, add the cilantro.
-Ladle soup into bowls and top with fresh sour cream and hot sauce, if desired.
+Ladle soup into bowls and top with fresh sour cream and hot sauce (Valentina hot or mild is my hot sauce of choice), if desired.
 Serve with warm tortillas or tortilla chips.